 It took me quite a long time to develop a voice, and now that I have it, I am not going to be silent.

 I am Chidera Natasha.
-A certified Girls/ Women Rights Advocate with over 2 years experience in activism and advocacy.
-I am also a graduate of Archaeology/Tourism from prestigious University of Nigeria, Nsukka.
+A certified Girls/ Women Rights Advocate with over 2 years of experience in activism and advocacy.
+I am also a graduate of Archaeology/Tourism from the prestigious University of Nigeria, Nsukka.

 Wise Women Award recipient, 2017 FALA nominee and Yali fellow and the founder of Make Girls Initiative (MGI)